A Concentration-Time Hybrid Modulation Scheme for Molecular Communications

 \subsection{Comparing the Detectors}

-In order to compare the two detection strategies, Figure \ref{fig:MLSD_TPCD_eval} is presented.
-Note that a fixed and small symbol memory $L_s = 3$ is selected for simulation, since the complexity of the MLSD's Viterbi decoder is exponential in $L_s$.
+To compare the error performances of the two detection strategies, Figure \ref{fig:MLSD_TPCD_eval} is presented.
+Note that a fixed and small symbol memory $L_s = 3$ is selected for simulation, since the Viterbi decoding in the MLSD has exponential complexity in $L_s$.

 As expected, the results of Figure \ref{fig:MLSD_TPCD_eval} suggests that TPCD incurs a performance loss comparative to the optimal detector.
 Furthermore, it is observable that the performance gap increases with $\mathcal{K}$.
 Note that for a $\mathcal{K}$-MCPM scheme, TPCD only considers the largest of the $\mathcal{K}$ obtained arrival counts, essentially disregarding the information coming from other $\mathcal{K}-1$ branches.
 On the other hand, the MLSD utilizes the arrival count information from all $\mathcal{K}$ slots.